Food Flavoring And Lung Disease Lawsuits

 Workers often don’t even know they’re being exposed to diacetyl.
 Although diacetyl is supposed to be listed on product Material Safety Data Sheets (in section 2, as CAS number 431-03-8), because diacetyl is often used in low quantities, many manufacturers don’t include it.
 Many times, workers are exposed for years and don’t even know it until an industrial hygenie review or air quality inspection reveals the presence of diacetyl in the air.
 For years, workers have wondered if their symptoms are caused by pollution, by asthma, by smoking, or by second-hand smoke, when all the while it was diacetyl.

-Our lawyers at TorHoerman Law have successfuly prosecuted diacetyl lawsuits, including winning a $2.6 million verdict in February 2015 for a man unknowingly exposed to diacetyl at work who developed bronchiolitis obliterans when he was just 34 years old.
+For more about the science behind “popcorn lung” lawsuits, read this blog post of mine.
+Our lawyers at TorHoerman Law have successfully prosecuted diacetyl lawsuits, including winning a $2.6 million verdict in February 2015 for a man unknowingly exposed to diacetyl at work who developed bronchiolitis obliterans when he was just 34 years old.
+We’ve handled these cases across the country against all of the major suppliers of diacetyl.
 If you were diagnosed with bronchiolitis obliterans or work around food flavorings and have lung disease, please call our lawyers for a confidential, no-obligation consultation, call my office directly at 215-948-2718.
 Or, use the contact form below.